Diversity and transparency of funding

 We want Africa Check to be around for a long time.
 This will ensure we can continue to play our part in scrutinising the claims that public figures, institutions and the media make, and supporting others who do the same.

 To do that, we need to put our finances on a sound long-term footing.
-As a first step, we launched TRi Facts, our Training, Research and Information services unit, in 2015.
+As a first step, we launched TRi Facts, our research and information subsidiary, in 2015.

 We also reach out to our readers and supporters for their donations.